Role of Vitamins and Minerals in our body

 Difference between vitamins and minerals

 The micronutrients, vitamins, and minerals are considered different in basic ways.
-Vitamins are easily broken down by air, heat, or acid whereas minerals are inorganic and hold their chemical structure.
-It means you can easily get the minerals from your diet containing plants, fish, etc. But it is difficult to get the vitamins from the food and other sources because they get inactive due to heat and air exposure.
+The chemical structure of minerals remains unchanged even after exposure to oxygen, heat, or acid, however vitamins are quickly broken down.
+It means you can easily get the minerals from your diet containing plants, fish, etc. The vitamins in food and other sources become inactive when exposed to heat and air, making it difficult to get them.

 Water-soluble vitamins